jkaewprateep/counter_clocks/README.md

 # counter_clocks
-series as counter clocks ( it is not accidents number ) found from book. it is explained about accumulators or acclerate that is how the Tensorflow Dense layer learning.
+Series as counter clocks ( it is not accidents number ) found from book. it is explained about accumulators or acclerate that is how the Tensorflow Dense layer learning.
 Each line of number a bit different but significant with same scales of the interest create of next number in sequences can be predicts.

 ## Sample input series ##